Homeowners and renters are missing out on millions of dollars in tax relief. Use the resources below to learn more.

 Indiana Program Overview

-Property Tax-Aide features the Over 65 Deduction from Assessed Valuation, Over 65 Circuit Breaker Credit, Homestead Standard Deduction and Supplemental Deduction, and the Mortgage Deduction of Assessed Valuation programs.
+Property Tax-Aide features the Over 65 Credit, Over 65 Circuit Breaker Credit, and Homestead Standard Deduction and Supplemental Deduction programs.

 The information on this page is updated as new information becomes available by the relevant tax agencies.